aratare-jp/epsilon-clj/docs/quick-start.md

 - A flowchart is a representation of a process.
 - A scientific model represents a certain phenomenon in real life.

 A model captures the essence of a domain or problem that you are working on.
-So here, since we are building a library website, our model will represent our library.
+Since we are building a library website, our model will represent our library.

 A model in `epsilon-clj` is just a plain XML file.
 So create a file called `library.xml` in our newly created directory